Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-writing-700-articles-changed-my-life.md

 ## How do you do it?

-So many people ask me: How, how do you write every single day?
+So many people ask me: How do you write every day?

 And it's not that hard.
 It's about forming habits.
 It turns into going to the gym, getting dressed in the morning, or having dinner.